 As one friend pointed out, four-legged coworkers may be preferable to the lady in the neighboring cubicle who smacks her gum all day or the guy who stops by to ramble on about his latest Netflix binge.
 But furry coworkers come with their own set of problems.
 Take my friend’s 150-pound mutt whose napping body moves along with the sunshine streaming through the window and presents a serious tripping hazard.
 And my other friend whose dog only barks when she’s on a conference call.
 Seriously, doesn’t he know he’s supposed to be quiet?
-Just in the few minutes I have been writing this article, I have gotten up three times, once to refill my dog’s water, once to let her out to go potty, and once to make sure she was ok when I heard her regurgitating the rawhide I had given her.
+Just in the few minutes I have been writing this article, I have gotten up three times, once to refill my dog’s water, once to let her out to go potty, and once to make sure she was ok when I heard her making weird sounds while playing with a toy.
 Each time I returned to my work, I had to collect my thoughts and remember what I was doing before the distraction.

 So, what does this all have to do with loving your pet?
-All these distractions make an increasingly important case for building time into our days to LOVE OUR PETS.
+All these distractions make an increasingly important case for making time for your pets.
 If we go into our day, knowing we will take breaks that can involve our pets, we and our four-legged coworkers will benefit.
 So, in honor of Love Your Pet Day, celebrated February 20, here are some ideas…

 Of course, working from home with your pets around also has its benefits.
 Studies have shown that petting a cat or dog can keep stress at bay by lowering stress hormones.
 Having a dog can also lower your blood pressure, since people with dogs tend to be more active than those without.
 Of course, the companionship is a perk as well.
 The same friend who told me her dog only barks during conference calls also said, “The benefit of having a sweet little poodle snuggle in your lap or at your feet while you work is definitely worth the trade off.”
-Furry co-workers for the win!
+If you're not lucky enough to be able to work from home all the time, consider looking into the DogsAtWork Guide which helps companies to easily transition into a dog-friendly environment where people can safely bring their pups into the office!